 This is an exploration of the numbers behind EV specifications.

-This is an explocan they be believed, and will twhat are they really saying?
+This is an exploration as to whether range and economy specifications can be believed, and what, if anything, is really revealed.
 Range is the number of miles or kilometres an EV can travel on a single charge, and, like the the traditional counterpart like fuel economy rating for internal combustion cars, will vary significantly with speed, traffic and even temperature and road surface.

 Energy: Gallons, Litres and kWh and the surprise behind EV range.